Healthcare Online Marketing: 10 Proven Strategies to Grow

-In the second month, we started to focus on a review generation program leveraging our healthcare reputation management software.
+In the second month, we started to focus on a review generation program leveraging our reputation management for doctors software.

 They grew by nearly 30 reviews in the first month, and as a direct result, their listing’s visibility jumped by 208% month over month.

 The best way to ensure program success is to leverage software that can directly integrate with your EMR system so you can automate the review request process after a patient check out occurs.
 This allows you to maintain the same checkout workflows are before.

 We recommend focusing reviews on these top sites to start.

 - Industry Site if Applicable (ex.
 RealSelf)